-Let Us Create Your Own North Carolina EB-5 Regional Center
+Let Us Help You to Create Your Own North Carolina EB-5 Regional Center

-Our Team Will Complete Your I-924 Application for a North Carolina EB-5 Regional Center in 3 Weeks with Refund Guarantee
+Our Team Will Complete Your I-924 Application for a North Carolina EB-5 Regional Center in Three Weeks

-Targeted Employment Area (TEA) Approval Letter in North Carolina for EB-5 North Carolina Regional Center Projects
+Targeted Employment Area (TEA) Qualification Report in North Carolina for EB-5 North Carolina Regional Center Projects

-If you still need assistance with getting an official EB-5 TEA letter for your EB-5 regional center project in North Carolina, please contact us directly by phone at 1-800-288-9138 or via e-mail at email@example.com, or simply order an EB-5 TEA Qualification Report.
+If you still need assistance with preparing your EB-5 TEA report for your EB-5 regional center project in North Carolina, please contact the EB5AN team directly by phone at 1-800-288-9138 or via e-mail at email@example.com, or simply order an EB-5 TEA Qualification Report.

 About the State of North Carolina and the Economic Climate of our EB-5 North Carolina Regional Center

-Our North Carolina EB-5 regional center was created to provide an investment vehicle for qualified foreign investors seeking to obtain permanent resident status in the United States of America through an investment in a USCIS-approved EB-5 regional center with geographic coverage of all 100 counties in the state of North Carolina.
+he EB5AN North Carolina EB-5 regional center was created to provide an investment vehicle for qualified foreign investors seeking to obtain permanent resident status in the United States through an investment in a USCIS-approved EB-5 regional center with geographic coverage of all 100 counties in the State of North Carolina.

 North Carolina: Population and Income Demographics

-According to the 2010 U.S. Census, the state of North Carolina had a population of approximately 7.6 million people over the age of 16.
-Of this, there are approximately 4.9 million people in the labor force, with 4.2 million who are employed and 527 thousand who are unemployed.
-These population numbers represent approximately 3.7 million households in the state of North Carolina.
+According to the 2010 U.S. Census, North Carolina has a population of approximately 7.6 million people over the age of 16.
+Of this, there are approximately 4.9 million people in the labor force, with 4.2 million who are employed and 527,000 who are unemployed.
+These population numbers represent approximately 3.7 million households.

 North Carolina: Unemployment Trends

-The state of North Carolina covers an area of 53,819 square miles, with a width of 150 miles and a length of 560 miles.
-This implies a population density of 202.6 people/square mile, which makes North Carolina the 15th most densely populated state in the United States.
+North Carolina covers an area of 53,819 square miles, with a width of 150 miles and a length of 560 miles.
+This implies a population density of 202.6 people per square mile, which makes North Carolina the 15th-most densely populated state in the United States.

-The capital of the state of North Carolina is Raleigh, the largest city is Charlotte, and the largest metro area is the Charlotte metro area.
-The Gross Domestic Product (GDP) of the state of North Carolina in 2010 was $425 billion.
-This implies a CAGR ’00-’10 rate of 4.21% and a per capita GDP of $39,917.
-North Carolina has the 9th-largest economy in the United States today by GDP.
+The capital of North Carolina is Raleigh, the largest city is Charlotte, and the largest metro area is the Charlotte metro area.
+The gross domestic product (GDP) of North Carolina in 2010 was $425 billion.
+This implies a compound annual growth rate from 2000 to 2010 of 4.21% and a per capita GDP of $39,917.
+North Carolina has the ninth-largest economy in the United States by GDP.

 North Carolina State Government & EB-5 Investment Financial and Employment Statistics

 Personal consumption expenditure is the primary measure of consumer spending on goods and services and is a primary engine driving economic growth.
-North Carolina personal consumption expenditures grew from $0.29 trillion in 2012 to $0.32 trillion in 2014.
-From 2013 – 2014, total personal consumption expenditure grew by 3.2%.
+North Carolina’s personal consumption expenditure grew from $0.29 trillion in 2012 to $0.32 trillion in 2014.
+From 2013 to 2014, total personal consumption expenditure grew by 3.2%.

 North Carolina: State government finances (2013)